 Are private keys exportable?

-The Allow private key to be exported flag can be set directly on the certificate template and controls if the certificate key is marked as exportable.
+flag can be set directly on the certificate template and controls if the certificate key is marked as exportable.
 The problem here is that based on the cryptographic provider the provider can be patched to allow exporting the key material by tools like mimikatz.
 This “technique” exists already for almost a decade so nothing special:

-• Just because you didn’t set the flag don’t believe that you are not vulnerable to this type of credential theft {: .notice–warning}
+flag on certificates distributed to Windows clients or end users when not necessary (of course exceptions for separate S/MIME and Code Signing certificates exist) - Just because you didn’t set the flag don’t believe that you are not vulnerable to this type of credential theft {: .notice–warning}

 Key Attestation